Fighting the HAI Crisis Through EHR Optimization

 - An approximate cost savings of $260,000 annually and $1.3 million over five years from C. diff prevention and the resulting reduction in LOS due to early detection and intervention of hospital and community-acquired C. diff cases

 These powerful results resulted from relatively simple technology-powered changes.
 When you link these real results to pay-for-performance, risk-based contracting, and bundled payments, the value proposition becomes even stronger.

 Not only did this approach improve hospital performance, it also increased patient satisfaction, staff satisfaction, and the organization’s external quality scores.
 It positioned the organization to meet the goals of the Triple Aim: an improvement in the experience of care, improvement in outcomes, and reduction in costs.

 Technology provides a solid foundation and an enabler for the realization of these goals, while also saving lives—a result that cannot be measured in dollars.
 The link between informatics and quality has never presented a stronger case of the ability to bring healthier outcomes to our hospitals.

-For more information on this project read our white paper or watch our short video below.
+For more information on this project read our white paper.